 - In Starfinder, getting abandoned in space with no hope of rescue can cause your body to reanimate as a Marooned One, an undead bent of causing as much anguish as possible by getting other space travelers marooned like they were.

 - Deliberately, the entire Metroid franchise is an example of this trope.
 The developers of the first game stated that it was their intention to make the player feel trapped and alone in a very hostile and alien world.
 The visuals and audio work to built the atmosphere of isolation.
+One of the series' main villains, Ridley, was even named as a Shout-Out to Ridley Scott, who popularized this subgenre with Alien.

 - Axiom Verge is an other-dimensional version, with many of the H.R.
 Giger-esque art styles, haunting music, and a deliberate homage to lots of Metroid's style and gameplay.